BGCG/project1/README.md

 **Eat+Drink page:**

 * The Eat+Drink page contains images of the type of restaurant experience you may have in Edinburgh.
-* The Eat+Drink page offering information on some of the best Edinburgh eats.
-These are real Edinburgh restaurants that are popular spots in Edinburgh.
+* The Eat+Drink page offering information on some of the best Edinburgh restaurants and bars.
+These are real Edinburgh restaurants/bars that are popular spots in Edinburgh.

 ![Screenshot-of-eat-drink](assets/images/screenshots/eat-drink-page.png)